mitcherrman/deposummarizer/README.md

 - Django for the web framework
 - OpenAI's GPT models for text generation
 - Tesseract for running OCR
-- PGVector for vector storage and similarity search
+- PGVector with encryption support for secure vector storage and similarity search
 - PyMuPDF for PDF processing
 - Langchain for AI model interaction
 - AWS to host infrastructure